 Practically, this may involve a number of innovative approaches.
 For instance, as a starting point, the school might consider a shift from teachers’ performance management to teachers’ professional development.
 This means moving away from a one-size-fits-all standardization in teachers’ performance targets, towards a focus on nurturing the qualities of teachers’ work, such as facilitation, guidance, mentoring, and engagement.
 Another practical step might involve creating spaces for teachers to become researchers.
 Teachers’ action-based (research) inquiries are part of their professional learning.
 Other good practices include timetabling protected time for staff teams to meet without a fixed agenda, for open dialogue and sharing.
 Likewise, setting up peer-mentoring between staff members for mutual learning also contributes to well-being.

-The staff team involved in our current HCE pilot in Columbia have been exploring some of these approaches to professional learning.
+The staff team involved in our current HCE pilot in Colombia have been exploring some of these approaches to professional learning.
 To read more see here.